nicaudinet/haskell-workshop/workshop1/slides/src/slides.md

 ## The Maybe Type

 * What happens if we cannot parse a candidate?
-* Need some way to represent the failure case:
+* Need some way to represent an invalid row:

 ```haskell
 data Maybe a = Nothing | Just a